Animal Contact Handbook

 1. OVERVIEW OF ANIMAL CONTACT PROGRAM

 The Division of Environmental Health and Safety (EH&S) and the Institutional Animal Use and Care Committee (IACUC) jointly oversee the Animal Contact Program.
-The Student Health Care Center is the medical provider for the program and maintains the medical records.
+The UF Occupational Medicine Service is the medical provider for the program and maintains the medical records.

 This Animal Contact Program Handbook is intended to provide information for individuals working with or in proximity to animals.